datastructures-js/binary-search-tree/README.md

 </table>

 #### .getLeftHeight()
-the height of the left child.
+Gets the height of left child.
 0 if no left child.

 <table>
  <tr><th>return</th></tr>